Karolina (singer): Music career

-Karolina continued to be featured on compilations and tracks, including the hit song, Music is Ruling My World with Kutiman.
+Karolina continued to be featured on compilations and tracks, including the single Music is Ruling My World with Kutiman.
 In 2007, Habanot Nechama released its debut album, which went platinum in Israel and the track So Far, written and composed by Karolina, won her second ACUM award for "Best New Song of 2007".

 Karolina's solo album “What Shall I Do Now?”
-(December 2009) which won an ACUM for its producing by Sabbo and Kutiman, blends rock, groove, funk, and soul to achieve a distinct 70's feel.
-The first three singles released from this album, including “Happiness” and “Nobody is Coming for Me,” have been Top 3 radio hits on Israeli airwaves and the album has been a number one seller in Israel since its release.
+(December 2009) which won an ACUM for its producing by Sabbo and Kutiman, blends rock, groove, funk, and soul.
+The first three singles released from this album, including “Happiness” and “Nobody is Coming for Me”, have been Top 3 radio hits in Israeli, and the album has been a number one seller in Israel since its release.

-Karolina has recently embarked on an international career.
-Her tracks have been featured on compilations worldwide and on Kutiman’s recent album.
-Fader Magazine’s music editors called Karolina’s music “perfect for summer jamming purposes.”

 Musical collaboration

 Along with performing with Funset and Habanot Nechama, Karolina has worked with other musicians, both Israeli and international.
 She has collaborated with Soulico, Kutiman and DJ Sabbo in Israel.
 In 2007, Karolina opened for The Black Eyed Peas as a solo acoustic set & for Lauryn Hill that same year.
 In 2008 Karolina joined bass player Yossi Fine, Sabbo and Kutiman to open for Erykah Badu.
 In 2010 Karolina and Kutiman created a music video for her single "Smile 2 Me" that has been placed on display at Hammer Museum in Los Angeles for the Flux Screening Series.
 Karolina also performed with Ziggy Marley in Israel on his tour in 2011.